Japan, EU, Canada and industry groups oppose proposed U.S. duties on imported cars | The Japan Times

 “The opposition to this investigation is widespread and deep because the damaging consequences are alarming,” said Jennifer Thomas, vice president of federal government affairs at the Alliance of Automobile Manufacturers, a trade association representing 12 U.S. and foreign automakers, including General Motors Co. and Toyota Motor Corp.

-“Simply put, auto tariffs are a massive tax on consumers,” Thomas said, citing industry analysis that a 25 percent tariff would raise the price of an imported car by nearly $6,000 and the price of a U.S.-built car by $2,000.
+“Simply put, auto tariffs are a massive tax on consumers,” Thomas said, citing industry analysis that a 25 percent tariff would raise the price of an imported car by nearly $6,000 and the price of a U.S.-built car by $2,000, on average.

 She also expressed concern about possible trade retaliation, saying retaliatory levies would shrink U.S. auto exports, threaten American jobs and reduce the competitiveness of the U.S. auto industry.